raffertyuy/brain-assistant/VIBE_CODING_GUIDE.md

 And for flexibility, this project is initialized for both [GitHub Copilot](https://github.com/features/copilot) and [Cursor](https://cursor.com).

+> [!TIP]
+> I like using [GitHub Copilot CLI](https://github.com/features/copilot/cli) for auto-approve beast mode (at your own caution).
+- Launch the terminal and run `copilot --allow-all-tools`
+- Since GitHub Copilot CLI does **NOT** yet automatically recognize the `/slash` commands, start by typing: `We are going to use the slash commands from .github/prompts`

 ## GH Spec Kit Initialization

 ### 1. Establish project principles